bookofproofs/bookofproofs.github.io/_sources/history/early-middle-ages/al-biruni.md

 * Al-Biruni studied Indian literature in the original, translating several Sanskrit texts into Arabic.
 * Al-Biruni was amazingly well read, having knowledge of Sanskrit literature on topics such as astrology, astronomy, chronology, geography, grammar, mathematics, medicine, philosophy, religion, and weights and measures.
 * Clearly al-Biruni was unsure who would succeed for he chose not to give a dedication in his India which appeared at this time.
-* Better to have no dedication than to choose the wrong one!
-Mas'ud proved to be a ruler who treated al-Biruni more kindly than his father had done.
 * If al-Biruni had been a virtual prisoner before, he now seems to have become free to travel as he pleased.
 * By this time al-Biruni was an old man but he continued his enormous output of scientific works right up to the time of his death.
 * The total number of works produced by al-Biruni during his lifetime is impressive.